loyada/typedpy/docs/json_schema.rst

 Typedpy allows to map a json draft4 schema to code.
 This code can be saved to a .py file (recommended) or executed dynamically.
 It supposts references to schema definitions, It also creates definitions whenever a Structure is being referenced.
+Mapping a JSON schema to code, inherently provides schema validation when the generated classes are used.

 .. code-block:: py